 Launching the first impact-focused savings product is a huge step towards our goal of delivering financial empowerment to even more people.

 We are beyond excited about being accessible to all investors now.

 Starting today CNote is available to all investors!
 Now everyone can get 2.5% return with 100% social impact.
 The wait is over.
 YES YES YES! pic.twitter.com/lP7yVkkqHf

 We are also grateful for the coverage we received from the following outlets.

 CNote “is an online financial product that provides a better place to invest your cash.
 It’s first product provides 2.5% interest versus that 0.06% of traditional banks.
 Banks are using your money to underwrite credit card debt and mortgages.
-CNote invests 100% of your dollars in Community Development Financial Institutions (CDFIs), such as Excelsior Growth Fund, CDC Small Business Finance and Main Street Launch Capital.
+CNote invests 100% of your dollars in Community Development Financial Institutions (CDFIs), such as Pursuit Lending, CDC Small Business Finance and Main Street Launch Capital.
 In turn, these organizations lend to minorities, women, low income, or otherwise underserved entrepreneurs that may have difficulty getting money from a bank.”